intershop/intershop-pwa/docs/concepts/configuration.md

 ## Ways of Configuring Angular Applications

+> [!WARNING]
-> :warning: If available, always prefer configuration via system environment variables and running the PWA with Universal Rendering.
+> If available, always prefer configuration via system environment variables and running the PWA with Universal Rendering.

 ### Angular CLI Environments